Genomics and Clinical Microbiology

 Wellcome Trust Genome Campus, Hinxton, Cambridge

 PLEASE NOTE: bursaries are available for clinical and academic applicants from anywhere in the world to attend this course, see below for details.
 This includes bursaries for UK registrars.
-In addition, CPD accreditation was approved by the Royal College of Pathologists in 2014.
-A similar application will be submitted for the 2015 course.
+In addition, CPD accreditation will be sought from the Royal College of Pathologists.

-The practical part of the course will provide laboratory and computer sessions that will examine the application of molecular techniques generally using examples in three areas:(i) tuberculosis; (ii) enteric infections; and encapsulated bacteria that will serve as examples.There will be demonstrations of the uses of different techniques applied to real clinical scenarios.
-Participants will use the data generated to make clinical and disease-control decisions.
-The course will include sample collection and preparation, characterisation with a variety of molecular techniques, and data interpretation using a variety of practical bio-informatic approaches.
+The practical part of the course will provide laboratory and computer sessions that will examine the application of molecular and specifically genomic techniques to three clinical problems in tuberculosis, enteric infections; and encapsulated bacteria that will serve as examples.There will be demonstrations of the uses of different approaches in these clinical area.
+Participants will generate and use data generated to make clinical and infection control decisions.
+The course will include sample collection and preparation, characterization with a variety of molecular techniques, and data interpretation using a variety of practical bioinformatic approaches.

 The course will cover a range of cutting edge diagnostic techniques including: